TwinHits/TIEngine/README.md

 project directory.
 This will build folder heriarchy, make the default config.ini, and a starter makefile.

-Edit the makefile with the name of your executable in place of PROJECTNAME and the location you picked for the libTIEngine in LIBLOCATION.
+Edit your project's makefile with the name of your executable in place of PROJECTNAME and the location you picked for the libTIEngine in LIBLOCATION.

 src/main.cpp has an include statement, rewrite it to point to TIEngine.h.